llsoftsec/llsoftsecbook/book.md

 encourage feedback, both positive and constructive criticisms.
 We prefer feedback to be received through <https://github.com/llsoftsec/llsoftsecbook>.

-\missingcontent{Add section describing the structure of the rest of the book.}
+- [ ] Add section describing the structure of the rest of the book.

 # Memory vulnerability based attacks and mitigations

-\missingcontent{Write chapter on memory vulnerabilities and mitigation.}
+- [ ] Write chapter on memory vulnerabilities and mitigation.

 # Physical access side-channel attacks

-\missingcontent{Write chapter on physical access side-channel attacks.}
+- [ ] Write chapter on physical access side-channel attacks.

 # Remote access side-channel attacks

-This chapter covers side-channel attacks for which the attacker does not need physical access to the hardware.\todo{Define side-channel better.}
+This chapter covers side-channel attacks for which the attacker does not need physical access to the hardware.

+- [ ] Define side-channel better.

 ## Timing attacks